sac001/sac001.github.io/README.md

 # sac001.github.io

-Please note, this little website has a .well-known folder, containing an OpenPGP Web Key Directory (WKD) and a Braver Browser verification code.
+Please note, this little website has a .well-known folder, containing an OpenPGP Web Key Directory (WKD) and a Brave Browser verification code.
 So, if you are a Brave user you know then that this site belongs to me.